Chung-Shan Building

 The Chung-Shan Building (中山樓 (Zhōngshān Lóu)) is part of the Sun Yat-sen Memorial Hall complex.
 Completed in 1966, the building is located in the Yangmingshan National Park in Taipei, Taiwan.
 The building is placed on the reverse of the 100 New Taiwan Dollar bill.
 The building was used as the meeting venue of the National Assembly and off limits to the general public until the National Assembly's suspension in 2005, and now serves as a location for hosting ceremonies by the President of the Republic of China for state visits and conferences.

 History

-In 1965, with a view to commemorate Sun Yat-sen's centennial birthday and to revive traditional Chinese culture, President Chiang Kai-shek appointed architect Ms. Xiu Zelan to design the Chungshan Hall.
+In 1965, with a view to commemorate Sun Yat-sen's centennial birthday and to revive traditional Chinese culture, President Chiang Kai-shek appointed architect Xiu Zelan to design the Chungshan Hall.
 Thousands of military veterans finished this construction within 13 months.
 Chungshan Hall once served as an exclusive convention site for the defunct National Assembly of the Republic of China, and an eminent locale for the head of state to receive distinguished foreign guests or host state banquets.
 Interiors at the hall are preserved as they were during the period in which it witnessed important scenes of constitutional development and historical events in the Republic of China.
 The government has designated the Chungshan Hall as a historical monument.